snipersap/GoProjects/http-interface/readme.md

 # ReadMe
 This repo is the project *http-interface* as described in the course  [Go: The Complete Developer's Guide (Golang)](https://udemy.com/course/go-the-complete-developers-guide/).

+The program calls google.com and prints the following:
+1. The response from google.com without the body
+2. The body of the response using `r.Body.Read` function
+3. The body of the response using `io.Copy` function
+4. The body of the response using `ìo.Copy` function and passing a custom `Write` implementation using the `logWriter` struct type.

 ## How to test the repo?
 Run the files `main.go` using the command